HiLab-git/RPR-Loc/README.md

 |   .
 |   .
 ```
-The name of the data partition should be like train/valid/test while the name of each volume folder can be arbitrary.
 ## Preprocess
 The preprocess contains two stage:
 1. Resample: use `data_process/Resample_data.py`
 2. Normalization: use `data_process/Normalize_data.py`
 ## Training
-Use `python train/train_position.py`.
+Use `train/train_position.py`.
-The config file is in `config`, containing 4 files for coarse/fine & pancreas/head and neck dataset.
-You can choose which one to use in the line 173 of `train/train_position.py`.
+The config is in `config`, containing 4 files for coarse/fine & pancreas/head and neck dataset.